 Approved June 17, 2016 by the APA California Board of Directors

+Revisions for Board consideration October 22, 2016

 The following document contains the basic requirements that each Conference Host Committee must consider and follow during its conference planning.
 This document outlines what the APA California Board of Directors expects from the conference and of the Conference Host Committee.
+Additionally, the Handbook outlines the support of the Committee from the Chapter and the Conference Contractors.
+Therefore, to enable the best possible conference to be produced, the Board requests that the Committee read, become familiar with, and discuss the contents of this Handbook with the VP Conferences, and advise their subcommittee chairs they are responsible for doing the same.

 Policies for areas not currently covered in this Handbook may be developed and adopted by the APA California Chapter Board during the lead-up to the annual conference, or otherwise are at the discretion of the VP Conferences.
+The substantiation for financial policies in this Handbook is found in APA California’s Financial Policies Handbook.

-Table of Contents
+Table of Contents – NOTE: Pages numbers will be updated when Handbook is finalized

 INTRODUCTION